SteveValanch/python-datascience-summerproj/PLANME.md

 BIGGEST PROBLEMS:
-1. Classifying tweets for positive or negativeness towards a currency. note that this can be solved AFTER we model speculation, but having a solution will increase our model's effectiveness if users posess or percieve a bias. the market value may be resistent to bear predictions, certain "key players" may be predisposed to negativity, and thus be less "heeded" when advising a sell.
+1(solved).
+Classifying tweets for positive or negativeness towards a currency. note that this can be solved AFTER we model speculation, but having a solution will increase our model's effectiveness if users posess or percieve a bias. the market value may be resistent to bear predictions, certain "key players" may be predisposed to negativity, and thus be less "heeded" when advising a sell.
 Or vice versa, but keep in mind the market is characterized by extreme optimism on the part of its core users.
+--Answer is to use Pitt's OpinionFinder software

 Just for the sake of documentation: the general idea here is to combine a bit of CS and a bit of Economics to